-This page sets out the Council’s social media acceptable use policy across all its social media platforms (Twitter, Facebook, Instagram, You-Tube, LinkedIn, NextDoor).
+This page sets out the Council’s social media acceptable use policy across all its social media platforms (Twitter, Facebook, Instagram, YouTube, LinkedIn, NextDoor).

+Please remember that when posting comments, you are dealing with real people.
+We request that you treat our staff the way you would like to be treated, in a respectful and polite way.
 We understand that people have differing views on many issues, however any form of cyber-bullying is not acceptable on any platform.

-- Defamatory, slanderous, misleading or false
+- Defamatory, slanderous, misleading, or false

-- Abusive or threatening – this includes swearing, adapted spellings with the same meaning, etc
+- Abusive or threatening – this includes swearing, adapted spellings with the same meaning, etc.

 - Intimidatory towards our staff, elected members or other platform users